saicharan2270/Flam_assignment/README.md

 Compilation Instructions - How to build and run the code Learning Objectives - What concepts these problems teach

-For Your N-Queens Code:
+For N-Queens Code:
-I analyzed your implementation and noted that it uses:
+I analyzed implementation and noted that it uses:

 Backtracking approach with recursive solution Efficient safety checking (only checks upward directions)